projectcontour/contour-operator/design/gateway-api.md

 __Note:__ The personas are meant to provide a framework to users; each environment may alter the persona-to-resource relationship based on individual requirements.

-Service APIs provide extension-points to allow linking of resources at various layers.
+Gateway API provides extension-points to allow linking of resources at various layers.
 This provides more granular customization at the appropriate places within the API structure.
 These extension-points will be used to expose Contour-specific configuration.

 ## Detailed Design

-Contour Operator will watch GatewayClass, Gateway, and Contour resources and instantiate an instance of Contour:
+Contour Operator will watch GatewayClass, Gateway, and Contour resources and provision an instance of Contour:

 <p align="center">
 <img src="./images/service_apis_operator_implementation_model.png" width="400" height="400"/>